MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/office-apps-services-support.md

 ---

-# Office applications and services
+# How Office applications and services work with Azure Rights Management

 >*Applies to: Azure Information Protection, Office 365*